pramsey/pramsey.github.io/_posts/2018-05-14-postgis-for-managers.md

 image: "2017/postgis-logo.jpg"
 ---

 I presented my "PostGIS for Managers" talk for the last time (at least in this form) today at [FOSS4G North America](https://2018.foss4g-na.org/conference/schedule/session/2018-05-14).
-The reason it's for the last time is that the central conceipt it's built around, that a core decision is between a proprietary and an open source database, isn't really operative anymore.
+The reason it's for the last time is that the central conceit it's built around, that a core decision is between a proprietary and an open source database, isn't really operative anymore.
 The real decisions are now being driven by other considerations, like cloud platforms, and the services available there.
-So, it's not really PostgreSQL vs Oracle anymore.
+So, it's not really PostgreSQL versus Oracle anymore.

 * [PDF Version](http://s3.cleverelephant.ca/2018-postgis-for-managers.pdf)